abilandz/PH8124/Homeworks/Homework_6.md

 Everything is the same as in the standard **date** command, except that:

-1. The output stream is formatted in a different way
+1. The output stream is formatted in a different way;
-2. The name of the month is printed in all capital letters
+2. The name of the month is printed in all capital letters;
-3. The time zone is dropped
+3. The time zone is dropped.

 **Hint**: Implement **Date** as a **Bash** function, in its body execute the standard **date** command, and store the output in an array, something like: